Friday, April 28, 2006

 and

-http://adullamscave.blogspot.com/2006/04/easters-cross.html And, no, I still haven't got the hyperlink thing down, but I'm working on it!
+Simon at http://adullamscave.blogspot.com/2006/04/easters-cross.html And, no, I still haven't got the hyperlink thing down, but I'm working on it!

 Anyway, check 'em out.
 They are both so very touching.
 Thought I'd add this pic.
 I bought this old ceiling tile for cheap at a local outdoor market.
 I didn't like it as a square because the design bugged me...I liked the weathering, etc. When I turned it on the diagonal, it appeared to me like the gnarled branches on a tree at Calvary....and I kept staring at it, and the design forms a rugged cross.
 Out of the big design come beautiful scrolls, which seem as if they are giving life to the branches.
 Now, everytime I look at it, I'm reminded of Jesus....and of what Simon and Mark wrote.
 Thanks, guys!